Linking Audio Tracks

 This will enable the automatic playback of the audio file in Song One when the lyrics are auto-scrolled.
 (See play mode to learn more.)

-Songs that are streamed from the cloud have to be downloaded to your device before they can be linked to Song One.
+Songs that are streamed from the cloud have to be added to the music library of your device and downloaded to your device before they can be linked to Song One.

-Tap/Click on the red cloud icon in the Apple Music app to download a song to your music library.
-Alternatively you can select 'automatic downloads' in the settings/preferences of the Apple Music app.
+Tap/Click on the downward pointing arrow in Apple's Music app to download a song to your music library.
+Alternatively you can select 'automatic downloads' in the settings/preferences of Apple's Music app.

 A broken chain link icon is shown in Song One's 'Song Info' panel when a linked backing track cannot be located:

-To fix a broken link launch the Apple Music app to verify if:
+To fix a broken link launch Apple's Music app to verify if:

 ... the originally linked audio track has been removed from the music library of the device: add the audio track again.

-... a red cloud icon is shown next to the audio track indicating the song has not been downloaded to the device: download the audio track to the device.
+... a cricled red arrow is shown next to the audio track indicating the song has not been downloaded to the device: download the audio track to the device.

 ... you have not signed in with your Apple ID, enabled iCloud or authorized the computer device to access the songs of your music library: see 'iCloud Syncing' at the bottom of this chapter.